Navalny (2022): A Movie Review

 Image © CNN Films

-It received no cinema run after premiering at Sundance in January, then being picked up for distribution by Warner Bros.
+It received no cinema run after its premiere at Sundance in January, following which it was picked up for distribution by Warner Bros.
 Pictures.
 Instead, it has been shown on various TV channels, in various countries at various times, with mixed availability on the big streaming services.

 Alexei Navalny is a leader of the non-systemic opposition (read: “real” opposition) in Russia who built traction, support, and fame as a bold and uncompromising Putin critic.
 You may remember him as the man in the news who was poisoned by the Novichok nerve agent in August 2020, lucky to survive after an embattled emergency evacuation to Berlin for medical attention.

 He was put in a medically-induced coma, and survived.
-Also, thanks to the evacuation to Germany, traces of the poison were found (it is engineered by Russia to leave no trace after a few hours).
+And thanks to his evacuation to Germany, traces of the poison were actually found (the poison is engineered to leave no trace after a few hours, so that is no small feat).

 The film crew were next to him at border control as he was arrested, so the film covers an important timespan in its entirety, between recovering from the assassination attempt and being thrown in jail.

 The interview technique is excellent.
-We get a good sense of the man, his “first lady” and wife, Yulia (who was instrumental in fighting for his survival while in the Russian hospital), and the small team around him.
+We get a very good sense of the man, his “first lady” or “right-hand person,” and wife, Yulia — who was instrumental in securing his survival while under Russian hospital care —, and the small team around him.
 Their personalities, characters, values, and spirit.
-The candid moments you don’t get reading the news or on social media are invaluable.
+The candid moments you don’t and can't get reading the news or on social media.

-The small team we follow, with Navalny as leader, consists of a crack squad of dogged Russians with no discernible fear.
+The small team we follow, with Navalny as team leader, consists of a crack squad of dogged, modern-minded Russians with no discernible fear.
 They are the skeleton staff of an opposition party that once had official offices based in Russia, and were able to hold rallies and conduct political operations there.

-They continued their fight against Putin in DIY style from overseas, after their party was branded “extremist” and outlawed, making it impossible to use the conventional means of reaching the Russian people, such as rallies.
-They have a kind of ragged, scrappy quality as a group, with a good sense of humour.
-This gives the film a bright energy.
-They remind of the French Resistance, but modernised.
+They continued their fight against Putin in DIY style from overseas after their party was branded “extremist” and outlawed, which made it impossible to use the conventional political means of reaching the Russian people, such as rallies.

 The approach Navalny took was that with no money, a small group of trusted people, a lot of hard work, and an internet connection, they could fight effectively against one of the most powerful regimes on the planet, despite the legal barriers.
 He was right.
 And, tellingly… “they” (the FSB, Kremlin, Putin) realised that he was right.